-the Negro family from slavery days to the present, with particular attention to the role of the mother in family organization under slavery, the role of the father in freedom.
+3 credits first semester. - 482.
+THE NEGRO FAMILY IN THE UNITED STATES.
+The evolution of the Negro family from slavery days to the present, with particular attention to the role of the mother in family organization under slavery, the role of the father in freedom.

-- 483. SOCIAL CONFLICT.
+3 credits second semester. - 483.
+Social Conflict.
 An analysis of the representative theories underlying the role of economic, intellectual, physiological, political and racial conflict in human society.
 Lectures, readings and term reports.

-3 credits first semester. - 484.
-RACE PROBLEMS IN THE MODERN WORLD.
+484. RACE PROBLEMS IN THE MODERN WORLD.
 A study of the race problems of Europe, Asia and Africa.
-3 credits second semester.